billgraziano/go-windows-svc/README.md

 The service exposes an `eLog` variable that is a logger.
 This will write to the console when running interactively and to the Application Event Log when running as a service.

 ### Removing the Global Constants
-If you don't want the service names as global constants (and you probably won't) you can use the values in `svc-main.go` at the top of `main()` function instead.
+If you don't want the service names as global constants (and you probably won't) you can use the values in `svc_main.go` at the top of `main()` function instead.